mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 Currently, the only implemented algorithm is Random Scheduling, which may overlook certain corner cases.
 However, we aim to implement a DPOR-based approach to cover all possible execution equivalence classes.

-The `run()` method represents the implementation of Random Scheduling within the `SchedulerThread` class.
+The `pickNextRandomThread()` method represents the implementation of Random Scheduling within the `SchedulerThread` class.
 When the `SchedulerThread` is initiated, there are at least one and at most two threads concurrently running.
 Throughout the entire execution of the user program, the `SchedulerThread` remains active.
-Upon initiation, it enters an idle loop, awaiting a "wait request" from a user program thread via the `RuntimeEnvironment` class.
-A thread makes this request when it encounters its next instruction to start another thread, completes its execution, or reads or writes a variable.
+Upon initiation in `run()` method, it enters an idle loop, awaiting a "wait request" from a user program thread via the `RuntimeEnvironment` class.
+A thread makes this request when it encounters its next instruction to start another thread, completes its execution, enter a monitor object, or reads or writes a variable.

 Upon receiving such requests, the `SchedulerThread` exits the idle loop and undergoes a synchronization phase to ensure that the requesting thread is in a wait state before entering the scheduling phase.
 During the scheduling phase, it examines the reason for the wait request.
-If the request is due to a thread wanting to finish, or a read or write operation, it selects a random thread from the `readyThreadList` to notify before returning to the idle loop.
+If the request is due to a thread wanting to finish, or a read or write operation, it calls the `pickNextRandomThread()` method.

-However, if the request is due to a new thread wanting to start, the `SchedulerThread` handles it differently.
-When the `SchedulerThread` wants to run a thread, it notifies it.
+However, if the request is due to a new thread wanting to start, or a thread wanting to enter a monitor object,  the `SchedulerThread` handles it differently.
+In the former case, when the `SchedulerThread` wants to run a thread, it notifies it.
 A thread that is ready to start but has not waited cannot be notified at all.
 To address this scenario, when the `SchedulerThread` identifies that a wait request is due to the start of a thread, it always selects that thread to run by calling its start method, before returning to its idle loop.
 The newly started thread, modified beforehand by the `instrumentor` package, begins with a wait request as its first instruction.
 Upon executing this instruction, the `SchedulerThread` re-enters its scheduling phase to select a random thread for the next run.

+In the latter case, when a thread wants to enter a monitor object, the `SchedulerThread` adds the thread and the monitor object to the `monitorRequest` map.
+Then it calls the `pickNextRandomThread()` method.

+The `pickNextRandomThread()` method checks the number of thread in the `readyThreadList` of the `RuntimeEnvironment` class.
+If there is only one thread, it selects that thread to run.
+If there is no thread, it starts to terminate.
+However, if there are more than one thread, things get a bit more complicated.
+The `SchedulerThread` selects a random thread from the `readyThreadList` and checks if the selected thread is requested for a monitor by checking the `monitorRequest` map.
+If the selected thread is requested for a monitor, the `SchedulerThread` checks if the monitor object is free.
+If the monitor object is free, the `SchedulerThread` selects the selected thread to run.
+If the monitor object is not free, the `SchedulerThread` selects another random thread from the `readyThreadList`.
+If the selected thread is not requested for a monitor, the `SchedulerThread` selects the selected thread to run.

 Once all user program threads have finished, the `SchedulerThread` itself will also finish.
 The detailed explanation of the Random Scheduling of the `SchedulerThread` is as follows.